angryscan/angryscan.org/README.md

 The documentation from each project will appear in its own section in the navigation.

+## Localization

+The site uses [`mkdocs-static-i18n`](https://github.com/ultrabug/mkdocs-static-i18n) to provide localized builds.
+English is the default language and a Russian translation is included for the landing page.
+To translate any additional page, create a sibling file with the appropriate language suffix—for example, add `page.ru.md` next to `page.md`.
+Missing translations automatically fall back to the English source.

+Visitors are redirected to the best-matching language based on their browser settings.
+Their manual language choice is remembered locally so returning visitors keep their preference.

 ## Continuous deployment

 GitHub Actions builds and deploys the site to GitHub Pages on every push to the default